SenecaCountyOhio/SenCO-GIS-Guide/Guides/Land_Use.md

 | Woodland – FMP	                | 4	 | Woodland in a Forest Management   |
 |                                 |    | Plan.                             |

+*Designated Forest Land Code 0 does not work with Bruce Harris Farm Calc. as any Null values are pulled into Microsoft Access as 0 values.
+Code changed to 99 in the Land Combined Layer.

 ### Figure 3 – Feature Class Field Descriptions